Indonesia military says missing submarine sank with dozens aboard

-- Warships, planes and hundreds of military personnel have been searching for the stricken vessel.
+BALI: Debris has been recovered from a missing Indonesian submarine, the country’s navy said Saturday, suggesting that the stricken vessel could have broken apart after sinking with 53 crew aboard.
+The development dashed already slim hopes of rescuing the sailors alive after their oxygen reserves were understood to have run out earlier in the day.

-BALI: An Indonesian submarine that went missing off the coast of Bali has sunk, the navy said Saturday, dashing hopes of rescuing any of its 53 crew.
+Warships, planes and hundreds of military personnel have been searching for the KRI Nanggala 402 since it disappeared off the coast of Bali early Wednesday.

-The navy's chief said a search party had recovered fragments from the KRI Nanggala 402 including items from inside the vessel, whose oxygen reserves were already believed to have run out.
+The navy’s chief Yudo Margono said a search party had recovered fragments from the submarine including items from inside the vessel — pointing to a catastrophic accident.

-"We have raised the status from submiss to subsunk," navy chief Yudo Margono told reporters, adding that the retrieved items could not have come from another vessel.
+“We have raised the status from submiss to subsunk,” he told reporters, adding that the retrieved items could not have come from another vessel.

 “(The items) would not have come outside the submarine if there was no external pressure or without damage to its torpedo launcher.”